-Collins is a vigorous and productive plant with an upright and slightly spread out bush.
+Collins is a vigorous and productive plant with an upright and slightly spread-out bush.
 It is a variety that is capable of adapting to more challenging soils.
-Fruit are of a good size with a flattened shape, and quite dark in colour.
+Fruits are of a good size with a flattened shape, and quite dark in colour.
 They are very aromatic and have a slightly tart taste that consumers tend to like.
 Its stems turn red in winter, making it a very attractive plant.

 Pink lemonade (rabbiteye)

 Pink Lemonade is a new pink-fruited Vaccinium ashei hybrid, from a cross produced by Mark Ehlenfeldt (USDA) in Chatsworth, New Jersey.
-Fruit are medium sized, bright pink, and have good firmness and flavour.
+Fruits are medium sized, bright pink, and have good firmness and flavour.

 The plant is compact and upright.
 Foliage is bright green and semi-persistent.
 The Pink Lemonade variety is hardy and vigorous and thus promises to adapt well to many types of soils and climates.
 Its fertility is not precisely known, but like a number of other Rabbit-eye varieties, it is possible that the Pink Lemonade is not fully self-fertile.
 It is recommended to plant it alongside another Vaccinium ashei.